idibau/cs2bim/README.md

 The Conference of Cantonal Geoinformation and Cadastral Offices (KGK) has launched a research project *Cadastral Surveying Data to Building Information Modelling (CS2BIM)*.
 The _Institute of Virtual Design and Construction_ and the _Institute of Geomatics_ at the University of Applied Sciences Northwestern Switzerland (FHNW) have developed a service based on open source libraries.
-The service transforms GIS based cadastral survey (CS) data with area geometries (2D) to IFC instances with 3D surface geometries.
+The service transforms GIS-based cadastral survey (CS) data with area geometries (2D) to IFC instances with 3D surface geometries.
 The geometry transformation is based on a projection of the 2D geometries onto the digital terrain model.

 The service contains the following major components:

-- Importing and processing of Interlis data by the ili2pg component and storing in a PostGIS database.
+- Importing and processing of INTERLIS data by the ili2pg component and storing in a PostGIS database.
 The vector data is read from [WKT](http://giswiki.org/wiki/Well_Known_Text) format.
 - Processing of the terrain model data and creating the resulting 3D surfaces
 - Exporting of the objects to IFC format using the IfcOpenShell component